 The CAN-BUS system is similar to most Nissan models in that a manual lock/unlock with the hazard lights active produces the same signal as a remote lock/unlock.
 Therefore most aftermarket CAN-BUS alarms can be tricked into arming and disarming which is clearly not ideal.

 The Cobra has that factory look and feel too so it’s simply the best choice.
-There is also the option to add a Cobra remote control which is far better value then the $300+ that Mazda normally ask for a single remote.
+There is also the option to add a Cobra remote control which is far better value than the $300+ that Mazda normally asks for a single remote.

 Here are some shots of how the Cobra AK4615 looks in the car:

 Hooking the horn up along with the Siren up is easy with the AK4615 on the Mazda.
-All items other then the Ultrasonic sensors and the LED are hidden.
+All items other than the Ultrasonic sensors and the LED are hidden.

 Generation 1 Mazda 3/Axela (BK)

 The Cobra AK4615 also works with the original Gen 1 Mazda 3.
 It has to be wired in PLIP mode rather then CAN-BUS.
 From a user point of view, it still functions the same.